-What you need to know about OCLC’s upcoming TLS security enhancements
+What you need to know about OCLC’s TLS security enhancements

-To continue providing best-in-class security and to align with evolving industry standards, OCLC will discontinue support for Transport Layer Security (TLS) versions 1.0 and 1.1 starting on February 3, 2020.
+To continue providing best-in-class security and to align with evolving industry standards, OCLC discontinued support for Transport Layer Security (TLS) versions 1.0 and 1.1.

 OCLC® systems accessed through the internet use the TLS encryption protocol for data protection.
-On February 3, 2020, internet browsers used to access OCLC systems will need to use TLS version 1.2 or higher.
+Internet browsers used to access OCLC systems need to use TLS version 1.2 or higher.
 Current versions of most browsers such as Chrome, Internet Explorer, Edge, Firefox, and Safari already accept TLS 1.2 or higher.
-Therefore, most of our members will not be impacted and can continue to access OCLC systems as they do today.
+Therefore, most members are not impacted and can continue to access OCLC systems as they do today.

-OCLC is making this change because TLS versions 1.0 and 1.1 are older encryption protocols that the industry and the Internet Engineering Task Force are actively moving away from.
-Major browser companies, including Apple, Google, Microsoft, and Mozilla have announced that they will no longer support TLS versions 1.0 and 1.1 starting in early 2020.
+OCLC made this change because TLS versions 1.0 and 1.1 are older encryption protocols that the industry and the Internet Engineering Task Force are actively moving away from.
+Major browser companies, including Apple, Google, Microsoft, and Mozilla have announced that they will no longer support TLS versions 1.0 and 1.1.

 Impact of change on your access to OCLC systems